Romney: Trump has a 'blind spot' when it comes to Russia | NewsChannel 3-12

 “There is a provision in the National Defense Authorization Act … that’s sitting on the President’s desk waiting for his signature … that would give CISA, my old agency, the authorities to go out and really aggressively hunt and look for these adversaries and that’s what we’re going to have to do to get certainty to the other side of this,” the ex-cyber chief said.

-Trump fired Krebs last month after he rejected the President’s baseless claims of widespread voter fraud in the 2020 election.
+Trump, who fired Krebs last month after he rejected the President’s baseless claims of widespread voter fraud in the 2020 election, has remained preoccupied with his election loss to Joe Biden in recent weeks, having only commented publicly on the cyber hack days after it was reported.

+The President held a contentious Oval Office meeting on Friday in which his lawyer Sidney Powell and her client, former national security adviser Michael Flynn, engaged in a heated back and forth with some of Trump’s aides over Powell and Flynn’s more outrageous suggestions about overturning the election.

+Flynn had suggested last week that Trump could invoke martial law as part of his efforts to overturn the election, and during the meeting, White House aides pushed back on the idea of naming Powell as a special counsel to investigate voter fraud allegations Trump’s own administration has dismissed.

 Comments